-If you fear for your safety, or the safety of your spouse, children or property, help may be available in the form of a peace bond.
-A peace bond is a court order that requires another person to "keep the peace" for a certain amount of time and obey any other conditions ordered.
+If you fear for your safety, or the safety of your spouse (including a common law spouse), children or property, help may be available in the form of a peace bond.
+A peace bond can also be requested if someone has threatened to release or distribute intimate photos of you.

 The person you fear may be a current or former partner, a co-worker, casual acquaintance or total stranger.
 If you know who the person is, you can apply to the court for a peace bond.

-If the person will not voluntarily agree to enter into a peace bond the judge will order a hearing.
+If the person will not voluntarily agree to enter into a peace bond there will be a hearing.

 A hearing is similar to a trial.
-If the judge orders a hearing, you must attend court on the hearing date.
+You must attend court on the hearing date.